 According to a research study published in annals of vascular surgery, 91 percent of the participants who received post-op follow-up through telemedicine reported that the app enhanced the quality of care that they received.

 Telemedicine allowed the patients to have frequent check-ins with their doctors, better post-op care and monitoring, and resulted in fewer complications.

 The patient-provider interactions are enhanced by more bedside time allotted to each patient.
 Leveraging additional technology through connected devices and supplementary apps can provide physicians with real-time patient data to provide data-driven care.

 On comparing virtual visits to office visits, patients and clinicians reported no difference in the overall quality of the visit.
-62 percent of respondents said that quality of care through telehealth was the same as that in case of an office visit while 21 percent of the respondents reported that quality in case of telehealth visits was actually superior to an in-person visit.
+62 percent of respondents said that quality of care through telemedicine was the same as that in case of an office visit while 21 percent of the respondents reported that quality in case of telemedicine visits was actually superior to an in-person visit.

 3. Telemedicine facilitates better health outcomes

 Virtual care not only guarantees a better quality of care delivered, it also has a significant impact on the overall health outcomes obtained.
 Medication adherence apps connected to the telemedicine portal helps ensure that the patients are following the regimen prescribed to them, resulting in better prognosis.